How did Neopenda happen?

 It's been really great to be able to reach out to our larger network as well as to reach an even larger network Republic provides.
 We actually did a Kickstarter way back in the beginning, and that was really really cool because it helped us grow our initial network of supporters substantially.
 That was a couple years ago, and now what we're seeing with at this stage, is that the network is growing even more — exponentially, even.

 So it's really about bringing people into our journey and showing them our vision what it's all about and inviting them to be a part of it.

-If you succeed, how big you believe your company can become?
+If you succeed, how big do you believe your company can become?

 These markets are growing really fast, and it's a really interesting time with a lot of opportunity for a sustainable company to emerge, so I see us really becoming a key player in that way.

-This all comes with the added perk of being a part a greater effort to save lives.
+This all comes with the added perk of being part of a greater effort to save lives.

 If you never had to work another day in your life, what would you do?
 Why?

 I would travel the world, and then I would probably go back and work anyway.
 I would just want to create more products to solve even bigger things.